ghxdghxd/TCGAA_scrapy/README.md

 # TCGAA_scrapy

-Download the genetic ancestry of TCGA sample from http://52.25.87.215/TCGAA
+A spider for extracting the genetic ancestry of TCGA sample from http://52.25.87.215/TCGAA